Why We’re Different

 EVERY GLOBAL EXPEDITIONS TRIP IS SAFETY SPEC ASSURED

 - Pre-Trip site visits are completed by Global Expeditions staff experts

-- Verification of over 228 safety spec details for each project
+- Verification of safety spec details for each project

 - All Team Leaders and Project Directors require Global Expeditions certification

 - Global mission partners are validated by Global Expeditions International Operations Dept.

 - Continual monitoring of all advisories issued by the U.S. State Department

 - Trips are under constant advisement from Global Expeditions International Ops staff

 - Safety and viability of all transportation, housing, food and ministry locations are verified